On the covering radius of small codes versus dual distance: Introduction

 The difference between Tiet\"{a}v\"{a}inen's upper and lower bounds on $R -\frac{n}{2}$ is a $\Theta(\sqrt{\log{\frac{n}{d}}})$ factor.
 The focus of this brief paper is on linear codes with dual distance $d = o(n)$, which corresponds to the case when the code size is subexponential and the factor $\Theta(\sqrt{\log{\frac{n}{d}}})$ grows with $n$.
 Our study is motivated by this gap which is related to the gap between the typical and the worst possible covering radius given $d$.
 In what follows, we highlight the gap by comparing the covering radius of dual BCH codes with the typical covering radius of linear codes of the same size.

-It follows from the work of Cohen and Blinovskii that the typical covering radius of linear codes achieve the sphere-covering bound.
-Cohen's showed that there are linear codes up to the sphere-covering bound:
+It follows from the work of Cohen and Blinovskii that the typical covering radius of linear codes achieves the sphere-covering bound.
+Cohen showed that there are linear codes up to the sphere-covering bound:

 \begin{theorem} {\bf (Cohen \cite{coh83}; see also \cite[Chapter~12]{CC97})}~{\bf (Linear codes up to the sphere-covering bound)} For any $n\geq 1$ and $0< R \leq n$, there exists an $\F_2$-linear code $C\subset \F_2^n$ of covering radius $R$ and dimension